conmaol/maglocunus/AI/NeuralNets/RussellNorvig1995-19.md

 §2.9.
 In a <mark>feed-forward network</mark>, links are unidirectional and there are no cycles (ie. they are directed acyclic graphs).

 §2.10.
-In a <mark>layered</mark> feed-forward network, each unit is layered only to units in the next layer – no links between units in the same layer, no links backward to a previous layer, and no links that skip a layer.
+In a <mark>layered</mark> feed-forward network, each unit is linked only to units in the next layer – no links between units in the same layer, no links backward to a previous layer, and no links that skip a layer.
 Computation proceeds uniformly from input units to output units.

 §2.11.
 Feed-forward networks are relatively well-understood.
 They simply compute a function of the input values that depends on the weight settings – they have no internal state other than the weights themselves.